 CAGS is a graduate student led organization and they have information and resources that will be useful to you as you transition to Graduate School.
 Please take time to review their webpage.
 CAGS has a section on relocation, along with other topics like professional development and outreach.

 These are assigned on a per-term basis by Robert Allan.
 In August you will receive an email containing the Fall GTA course schedule.
 You will be asked to provide your top 3 preferences.
-I will try to accommodate everyone’s requests but please understand this is not always possible.
-I’m hoping to have specific work assignments completed before September 1st.
+Specific course assignments are usually sent out by September 1st.

 Your insurance begin-date is dependent on your position start date.

 Position Start Date: 16th – last day of the month, coverage starts the 1st of the following month.

 Coverage will end the last day of the same month that your position ends.